sveneisenschmidt/n8n-openai-bridge/docs/TESTING.md

 make test-unit
 ```

-Builds a test Docker image with `Dockerfile.test` and runs Jest tests inside it.
+Builds a test Docker image with `docker/Dockerfile.test` and runs Jest tests inside it.

 ### Run Docker Image Tests Only